menu

 Butler is a tiny town located in the state of Tennessee.
 With a population of 297 people and three associated neighborhoods, Butler is the 364th largest community in Tennessee.

-A relatively large number of people in Butler telecommute to their jobs.
-Overall, about 43.14% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 60.71% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Butler is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.